The Man with the Golden Arm: Production

 Screen rights to Algren's novel were first acquired in 1949 on behalf of John Garfield, who planned to star in the film version.
-However, production was delayed because the Production Code Authority (PCA) refused to approve the script, with Joseph Breen stating that the basic story was "unacceptable" because of the Code's prohibition on showing illegal drug trafficking and drug addiction.
+However, production was delayed because the Production Code Administration (PCA) refused to approve the script, with Joseph Breen stating that the basic story was "unacceptable" because of the Code's prohibition on showing illegal drug trafficking and drug addiction.
 The ability to obtain PCA approval was critical because at that time, many movie theaters would not show films that had not received approval.
 The PCA further predicted that the subject would also be unacceptable to the National Legion of Decency (a Catholic film censor board), Federal authorities, and state and local censor boards in the United States and abroad.
 Garfield died in 1952 and the film rights were acquired by Otto Preminger from his estate.

 Preminger had previously released The Moon Is Blue (1953), which succeeded at the box office despite being denied the Production Code seal of approval due to its sexual subject matter.
 He told Peter Bogdanovich why he was attracted to Algren's novel: "I think there's a great tragedy in any human being who gets hooked on something, whether it's heroin or love or a woman or whatever."
 Although United Artists (UA) had a distribution contract with Preminger, a clause in the contract allowed them to withdraw if a film failed to get Code approval.
 Preminger stated that in that event, he would set up his own company to handle distribution of The Man with the Golden Arm.
 Preminger continued to have problems with the PCA during the making of the film.